The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Rudiments of Machine-Learning

 \paragraph{SVM Regressors: } Having discussed SVM as a classifier, its role as a regressor is similar.
 The optimisation problem for a linear SVM regressor follows from finding the flattest possible function $f(\mathbf{x}) =\mathbf{w \cdot x} + b$ which fits the data within a residue $\epsilon$.
 As $|\nabla f |^2 = |\mathbf{w}|^2$, this flatness condition reduces to the problem:

 Again, introducing Lagrange multipliers

 leads to the dual problem: \begin{question} Solve the optimization problem

-\end{question} Thus, as with the classifier, this optimisation problem can be implemented with {\sf Cvxopt}.
-As the dual problem again only contains a dot product between two entries in the feature space, we can use the kernel trick to generalise this approach to fit non-linear functions.
+\end{question} Thus, as with the classifier, this optimization problem can be implemented with {\sf Cvxopt}.
+As the dual problem again only contains a dot product between two entries in the feature space, we can use the kernel trick to generalize this approach to fit non-linear functions.

-\paragraph{Hyperparameter Optimisation} As a final remark to our lightning introduction to machine-learning, we discuss parametres and hyperparametres.
-Indeed, while both neural networks and SVMs are trained algorithmically as outlined above, certain variables must be set by hand prior to training.
-These are known as {\bf hyperparameters}.
-Examples include net architechture (number of hidden layers and neurons in them) and dropout rate for feedforward neural networks, kernel size and number of feature maps for convolution layers and the cost variable, kernel type and kernel parameters for SVMs.

-Several methods exist to optimise these parameters.
-For the case of a few hyperparameters, one could search by hand, varying parameters explicitly and training repeatedly until an optimal accuracy is achieved.
-A grid search could also be used, where each parameter is scanned through a range of values.
-However, for a large number of hyperparameters permitting a large number of values this quickly becomes an extremely time consuming task.
-Random searches can often speed up this process, where parameter values are drawn from a random distribution across a sensible range.
-Finally, random search coupled with a {\it genetic algorithm} is very much favoured, which effectively begins as a random search but then makes an informed decision of how to \textit{mutate} parameters to increase accuracy.